Korial sari: Materials

-Saree making
+Sari making

-Historically, almost everyone of the weaver family is involved in saree making, handling every step of the production process, from the preparation of the yarn to the final weaving of the saree.
+Historically, almost everyone of the weaver family is involved in sari making, handling every step of the production process, from the preparation of the yarn to the final weaving of the sari.
 Weavers carry an incredible creative power in their eyes and hands, which is traditionally expressed through the technical skills and knowledge of design and color inherited from their forefathers.

-A weaver weaving a Korial Saree in Murshidabad district, West Bengal.
+A weaver weaving a Korial sari in Murshidabad district, West Bengal.

-Two ply twisted filament mulberry silk yarn is used in Korial sarees.
+Two ply twisted filament mulberry silk yarn is used in Korial saris.
 Twisting of silk yarn is done by weavers.
 To prepare warp sheet, the yarn is spun onto the bobbin from the hank; some weavers use bobbin winding machines for this task while others use traditional spinning wheels.
 The warp yarn contained in these bobbins is prepared into rope form using vertical sectional warping machine.
 The yarn is dried (if necessary) after boiling in alkali solution.
 The entanglement of yarn is opened by the weavers, and the broken end is mended by spreading it lengthwise along the road.
 Finally the warp yarn is tied to a wooden beam.

 Tools

-The Jala system used in weaving the Korial saree.
+The Jala system used in weaving the Korial sari.

-Traditionally, the main tools for making Korial sarees are the primitive hand-loom and jala system.
+Traditionally, the main tools for making Korial saris are the primitive hand-loom and jala system.
 Primitive looms are the looms of early times; in these looms, the shuttle is thrown from one end to the other by hand, thus requiring more time for weaving.
-That's why a lot of time is required to weave Korial sarees.
+That's why a lot of time is required to weave Korial saris.

-Jala system on handloom is a very primitive process, this system plays an important role in Korial saree weaving.
+Jala system on handloom is a very primitive process, this system plays an important role in Korial sari weaving.
 A jala is a structure that looks like a hook.
-This system is mainly used for making buti designs on sarees.
-Jala process can include designs according to the desired area of the saree.
-When the design is incorporated into the saree, the jala is inserted in specific positions.
+This system is mainly used for making buti designs on saris.
+Jala process can include designs according to the desired area of the sari.
+When the design is incorporated into the sari, the jala is inserted in specific positions.